-Welcome to the “Drawing Necklines” tutorial, Part 2 of our step-by-step series, “Fashion Sketching for Absolute Beginners.”
+The “Drawing Necklines” tutorial is Part 2 of our step-by-step series, “Fashion Sketching for Absolute Beginners.”
 This video is a follow-up to the first video in the series: “Part 1: Getting Started.”
-This intro fashion drawing class is for people who love to sew, knit, or crochet, and who want to start using custom sketch templates from MyBodyModel, but aren’t sure where to start.
+This intro fashion drawing tutorial is for people who love to sew, knit, or crochet, and who want to start using custom sketch templates from MyBodyModel, but aren’t sure where to start.

 What you’ll need for this class